SAFETY IS OUR NUMBER ONE PRIORITY

 Every course starts with a safety instruction, which will cover the following:

 Even at home you can prepare yourself for the next surf adventure!
-We can show you some good exercises to improve your body shape and fitness.
+We can show you some good exercises to increase endurance, strength, speed and agility.
 In addition you get some dietary advice and a short introduction to self motivation.

 Different dangers may occur in different surf spots.
 We will give you a spot introduction which will cover wave formation, tides and currents.
 Furthermore we will explain the different composition of beach and reef breaks.